rafabene/devops-demo/openshift/Readme.md

 1. Login in Vagrant Box.

   Execute:

     vagrant ssh

 2. Only If you are NOT using openshift-vagrant - Change Openshift SCC to allow USER directive in Dockerfile.

 If you are installing Openshift from https://github.com/redhat-developer-tooling/openshift-vagrant you can skip this step. openshift-vagrant already has this configuration to allow any Docker image to be run on OpenShift

-  Execute
+  Execute:

     oc --config=/var/lib/origin/openshift.local.config/master/admin.kubeconfig edit scc restricted